 SI.
 No. Particulars As at 31st March, 2020 As at 31st March, 2019 i The principal amount and the interest due thereon remaining unpaid to any supplier at the end of each financial year.
 10.03 14.08 ii The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year.
-Nil Nil iii The amount of interest due and payable for the period of delay in making payment but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 Nil Nil iv The amount of interest accrued and remaining unpaid at the end of each accounting year Nil Nil v The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues Nil Nil in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006 (Rs. in Lakhs)
+Nil Nil iii The amount of interest due and payable for the period of delay in making payment but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 Nil Nil iv The amount of interest accrued and remaining unpaid at the end of each accounting year Nil Nil V The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006 Nil Nil